City leaders discuss Nederland Heritage Festival postponement, concerns & alternative - Port Arthur News

 Attempts to reach Festival Executive Director Shannon Hemby following Monday’s city council meeting were unsuccessful.

-Discussion about the festival was not listed on the agenda, visitors were not allowed into city hall during Monday’s meeting due to COVID-19 concerns and it did not appear festival representatives were on the Zoom call.
+Discussion about the festival was not listed on the agenda, visitors were not allowed into city hall during Monday’s meeting due to COVID-19 concerns and it did not appear festival representatives were on Monday’s city council Zoom call.

-Discussion on the issue took place during the meeting’s city manager’s report.
+Discussion on the issue took place during the meeting’s city manager report.

 “I know there are a lot of questions going on,” Duque said.
 “No decision has been made about the Nederland Heritage Festival.
 That is still being discussed.”